 Roma Heritage Tour Bucharest: Exploring Roma Heritage and Culture in Bucharest, Romania — and having our prejudices busted — on Open Door Travel’s Roma Heritage Tour

 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Please note, I was a guest of Experience Bucharest and the Athenee Palace Hilton Bucharest during my time in Bucharest, and received this experience free of charge.

 We meet Livia in Bucharest’s old town on a quiet, sunny Saturday morning.
 The narrow, cobbled streets are mostly abandoned, save for delivery trucks rumbling by, restocking the bars for the Saturday night ahead.